welshea/git_commit_timestamps/README.md

 ## PURPOSE

 Hack timestamp support into Git via 3rd party scripts.
-Set the commit date for each file to the original timestamp of the file, so that the timestamp may be later restored locally via Rodrigo Silva's [git-restore-mtime](https://github.com/MestreLion/git-tools) tool.
+Set the author/commit dates for each file to the original timestamp of the file, so that the timestamp may be later restored locally via Rodrigo Silva's [git-restore-mtime](https://github.com/MestreLion/git-tools) tool.

-If a file exists in the current HEAD and the local timestamp is older than the current version in the repository, do not override the commit date (use the default current local time).
+If a file exists in the current HEAD and the local timestamp is older than the current version in the repository, do not override the dates (use the git default of current local time).

-User-specified branches are not currently supported.
+User-specified branches are not currently supported, the script simply uses HEAD.

+There is currently no special handling of merges.  'git-restore-mtime' has several different options for handling merges, but until I better understand the ramifications of those options on my use case, I'm just using the timestamp that 'git log -1' chooses to report.  'git log -1 --no-merges' would probably be closer to the 'git-restore-mtime' default parsing of 'git whatschanged'.

 <BR>